Kohl’s (NYSE:KSS) Updates FY 2022 Earnings Guidance

 Kohl’s Stock Performance

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 21st.
-Stockholders of record on Wednesday, September 7th will be given a dividend of $0.50 per share.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 6.51%.
-The ex-dividend date of this dividend is Tuesday, September 6th.
-Kohl’s’s dividend payout ratio (DPR) is presently 39.45%.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 21st.
+Investors of record on Wednesday, September 7th will be issued a dividend of $0.50 per share.
+The ex-dividend date is Tuesday, September 6th.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 6.97%.
+Kohl’s’s payout ratio is presently 39.45%.

 Institutional Inflows and Outflows

-A number of institutional investors have recently bought and sold shares of the business.
-Starboard Value LP purchased a new position in Kohl’s in the 1st quarter worth approximately $201,401,000.
-Sei Investments Co. raised its position in shares of Kohl’s by 17.4% during the 2nd quarter.
-Sei Investments Co. now owns 207,942 shares of the company’s stock valued at $7,305,000 after buying an additional 30,790 shares during the period.
-Weiss Multi Strategy Advisers LLC purchased a new stake in shares of Kohl’s during the 1st quarter valued at approximately $11,078,000.
-Evergreen Capital Management LLC raised its position in shares of Kohl’s by 258.3% during the 1st quarter.
-Evergreen Capital Management LLC now owns 125,622 shares of the company’s stock valued at $7,595,000 after buying an additional 90,566 shares during the period.
-Finally, Cadence Bank purchased a new stake in shares of Kohl’s during the 1st quarter valued at approximately $7,180,000.
-91.96% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of KSS.
+Eagle Bay Advisors LLC bought a new position in shares of Kohl’s during the 2nd quarter worth approximately $26,000.
+Fairfield Bush & CO. bought a new position in shares of Kohl’s during the 1st quarter worth approximately $93,000.
+Atlas Capital Advisors LLC lifted its holdings in Kohl’s by 60.1% during the 2nd quarter.
+Atlas Capital Advisors LLC now owns 2,878 shares of the company’s stock worth $103,000 after purchasing an additional 1,080 shares during the last quarter.
+Quantbot Technologies LP acquired a new stake in Kohl’s during the 2nd quarter worth approximately $175,000.
+Finally, First Republic Investment Management Inc. acquired a new stake in Kohl’s during the 1st quarter worth approximately $220,000.
+91.96% of the stock is currently owned by institutional investors.

 Kohl’s Company Profile